-In this SAN and NAS Storage training tutorial, I’ll cover the basics of Network Attached Storage and show you what NAS looks like from the client’s point of view with a lab demo.
-I also examine the differences between NAS and SAN.
+In this SAN and NAS Storage tutorial, I’ll cover the basics of Network Attached Storage and show you what NAS looks like from the client’s point of view with a lab demo.
+I will also examine the differences between NAS and SAN.
 Scroll down for the video and also text tutorial.

 Want the complete course?
 Click here to get the Introduction to SAN and NAS Storage course for free